 - Sit where you feel comfortable and will not be distracted.

-- Try to avoid anxious students before the exam because they can easily cause your anxiety level to rise.
+- Try to avoid anxious students before the exam as they can easily cause your own anxiety level to rise.

-- Avoid becoming your own worst enemy and talking to yourself in such a manner that you begin to doubt your abilities.
+- Don’t be your own worst enemy.
+Don’t talk to yourself in a way that discourages you or makes you doubt your abilities.

 - Read each question slowly, twice.
 Underline or highlight key words and phrases.
 Reword the question in a way that makes sense to you.